Shopify/polaris/documentation/Color system.md

 ## Neutral (default: `#EAEAEB`)

 A neutral interactive color role, for use in secondary and tertiary buttons as a background color, as well as in form elements as a background color.
+Also for use in borders on interactive elements.

 ### Neutral Base : `--p-neutral`